d-rideout/MeleeWizard/doc/HouseRules.md

 -----------------------
 [meleewizards.com](http://meleewizards.com/rules.html)
 has some interesting suggestions re rules:
-* ~ last fire missle weapons count as charge attacks in terms of timing.
+* ~ last fire missile weapons count as charge attacks in terms of timing.
 Seems sorta reasonable.
 * pole weapon charges only do an extra die damage Though I am going to try to stick 'as close as possible' to the original rules for starters.